Abdul Haq Baloch (journalist)

-Abdul Haq Baloch, also known as Abdul Baloch (August 12, 1978 - September 29, 2012), was a Pakistani TV journalist for the broadcast station ARY Television, in Khuzdar, Khuzdar District, Balochistan Province, Pakistan.
+Abdul Haq Baloch, also known as Abdul Baloch (August 12, 1978 - September 29, 2012), was a Pakistani TV journalist for the ARY Television channel, in Khuzdar, Khuzdar District, Balochistan, Pakistan.
 He was also general secretary of Khuzdar Press Club.
-The broadcast reporter was murdered in 2012 and his murderers remain unidentified.
+The broadcast reporter was murdered in 2012.
+His murderers remain unidentified.

 Personal

 Abdul Baloch was born on August 12, 1978.
 He had a wife and family whose names are unidentified.
 Baloch was murdered at the age 34.
 Baloch was from Khuzdar, Pakistan.

 Career

 Abdul Haq Baloch had been a correspondent of ARY Television for ten years.
 His employer was located in Khuzdar, which is a part of Balochistan Province, Pakistan.
 Baloch reported issues pertaining to politics, government, and war.
 Baloch's reporting could have been a factor in his murder.
 Tensions were high after the Balochistan High Court barred news coverage of banned groups in October 2011.
 Many banned groups had become angry because local journalists were not reporting on their military affiliations.
 He was also general secretary at the Khuzdar Press Club.